Autocross is a driving skill event over a short,

 by Rick Ruth and reflects study of results from well over 500 nationwide Solo events including, the

-Solo National Championships, National Tour, Alabama Region, Atlanta Region, Chicago Region,
+Solo National Championships, National Tour, Alabama Region, many SCCA regions and many independent clubs like ours.

 Your time is modified by multiplying it by the PAX/RTP index for your SCCA class.
 In theory this would